-In over 45 years, The Macquarie Big Swim has been conducted safely
+In the now 49 years, The Macquarie Bank Big Swim has been conducted safely.

 Water safety is carried out by surf lifesaving club members from Whale Beach SLSC and nearby clubs.